 Living Income model sets ‘living income reference price’ for cocoa in Ghana and Côte d’Ivoire.

 Inequality in the cocoa chain and the resulting extreme poverty are the root cause of modern slavery, child labor and deforestation.
 Fairtrade and Tony’s Chocolonely share their vision on Living Income and use the same model for calculating the cocoa price that enables farmer to earn a living income.
 Fairtrade and Tony’s Chocolonely have improved existing models, integrate widely accepted benchmarks and research and share their insights with the chocolate industry on the living income reference price for cocoa.
 We call upon all chocolate companies to make a living income the norm and start using this model.
-In Ghana a farmer should receive $2,10 per kg cocoa and in Côte d’Ivoire $2,39 per kg cocoa (see: Fairtrade Living Income Reference Prices for Cocoa)
+In Ghana a farmer should receive $2,12 per kg cocoa and in Côte d’Ivoire $2,39 per kg cocoa (see: Fairtrade Living Income Reference Prices for Cocoa)

 The living income model has a holistic view where productivity increase, income diversification, and paying a higher price are needed to get farmers to a living income.
 This is a shared responsibility from the cocoa market players, cooperatives and farmers.

-- The costs of living are taken from the Living income benchmarks for Ghana and Cote d’Ivoire as set end 2018 by the Living income community of practice (LICOP) which is supported by GIZ/ ISEAL alliance and Sustainable Foodlab.
+- The costs of living are taken from the Living income benchmarks for Ghana and Côte d'Ivoire as updated in June 2022 by the Living income community of practice (LICOP) which is supported by the GIZ/ ISEAL alliance and Sustainable Foodlab.

-- The costs of farming are calculated from local costs for inputs and hired labor (beyond household labor) and fixed costs for materials and logistics.
+- The costs of farming are calculated from local costs for inputs, hired labor (beyond household labor) and fixed costs for materials and logistics.
 In Côte d'Ivoire this amounts to $2,176 for inputs, $564 for hired labor and $246 for fixed costs.
 In Ghana this sums up to $1,330 for inputs, $338 for hired labor and $181 for fixed costs.

 - The productive farm size is based on a viable farm size that can absorb the available family labor, taking into account a 17% reduction for cocoa rejuvenation.
 The calculation of required labor per hectare is based on a study from New Foresight.